sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/tutorials/CreateSREWithTinyMAS.md

 The Maven plugin is:

-* GroupID: `io.sarl.maven`
+* GroupID: [:mavenplugingroup:]
-* ArtifactID: `io.sarl.maven.sre`
+* ArtifactID: [:mavenpluginartifact:]

-The mojo action defined by the SRE Maven plugin is `updatemanifest`.
+The mojo action defined by the SRE Maven plugin is [:mavengoalupdatemanifest:].
 This mojo action updates the existing manifest file with the SRE information.

 The following XML code gives an example of Maven configuration that enables to use the SRE Maven plugin.